Links for Palaeobotanists

 Derek Briggs, University of Bristol: The role of biofilms in the fossilization of non-biomineralized tissues (now via wayback archive).

 !
 Derek Briggs and Peter Crowther (eds.), Earth Pages, Blackwell Publishing: Paleobiology: A Synthesis (PDF files).
+Snapshot now taken by the Internet Archive´s Wayback Machine.
 Series of concise articles from over 150 leading authorities from around the world.
 Navigate from the content file.
+There are no restrictions on downloading this material.
 Excellent!
-Go to: Taphonomy.
+Worth checking out:

 Produced by MSc Palaeobiology Students, Department of Earth Sciences, University of Bristol: Fossil Lagerstätten.
 A catalogue of sites of exceptional fossil preservation.